Slesa/launchy/trunk/Launchy_QT/readme.txt

 Trying to stylize the scrollbar is difficult

 If you simply go to "switch user" and then come back in, the alpha border is fucked.
 I tried recalling UpdateLayeredWindow and that didn't really help.
 Reapplying the entire skin does work though.
 WTF?

+Playing with the options tab on xp machine caused crashes when the plugins weren't loaded

+Rescanning the database caused the rescan to freeze at around 76%, couldn't do any more scans after that

 Allow for caps in input letters